Bassist/composer

 and David Beck debuted their new group, the

-Melanchoholics, and Noertker's Moxie performed
+Melanchoholics, and Noertker's Moxie

-some more improvisations and compositions from
+performed some more improvisations and

-the Antoni Tàpies cycle.
+compositions from the Antoni Tàpies

 In October 2010, Noertker's

-Moxie released its seventh CD, Some
+Moxie released its fifth CD, Some

-Circles (Blue Rider Suite, vol. 1), compositions and
+Circles (Blue Rider Suite, vol. 1),

-improvisations inspired by the Wassily
+compositions and improvisations inspired by

-Kandinsky, Franz Marc, and Paul Klee.
+the Wassily Kandinsky, Franz Marc, and Paul

 In 2011 Noertker continued